preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 .. image:: card-view-example-sub-pages.png

-The card view also supports a dynamic number of properties that can be displayed in the card.
+The card view also supports a dynamic number of properties that can be displayed on the card.
 Here's an example:

 .. image:: pagerollup-cardview-terms.png